Stainless Steel, Austenitic Group, Ferritic Group, Martensitic Group, Stainless Steel Strip, Intercept® Ultra Stainless

 If a customer wishes to have strip polished to finish similar to those for sheet, such as a No. 4 finish, arrangements for this are made with an independent metal finisher; or if the volume is sufficiently high, the customer can install his own finishing equipment.
 Finishes for strip other than the four mentioned above, usually are not provided by stainless steel producers.

 Intercept® ULTRA Stainless

-Working closely with GED and our world class mill supplier, we developed the Intercept Ultra Stainless material to meet the demanding requirements of GED’s manufacturing process, minimize die wear and adjustments, and insure your product’s structural integrity.
+Working closely with the machinery manufacturer and our world class mill supplier, we developed the Intercept Ultra Stainless material to meet the demanding requirements of the manufacturing process, minimize die wear and adjustments, and insure your product’s structural integrity.
 This custom engineered Stainless Steel Alloy Spacer System delivers excellent warm-edge performance at a superior value.